UTRGV students will use Twitter to cover Texas Governor debate

 Velez said 70 of his students will be covering the gubernatorial debate at UTRGV through live tweeting.
 Students will be using the hashtag, #studentstweetpolitics.

 Velez encourages everyone to participate in the UTRGV live tweet coverage.
-The in person debate is scheduled this Friday at UTRGV at 7 p.m.
+The in-person debate is scheduled for Friday, Sept.
+30 at UTRGV at 7 p.m.

 “In a democracy, ultimately, the power lies with the people whether they want to exercise that power or not and I encourage them to exercise with whatever level they’re comfortable with,” Velez concluded.